apache/mxnet/ci/publish/README.md

 Apart from that, the script used to create the environment and publish are available under `ci/docker/install`:

-- `ubuntu_publish.sh` install all required dependencies for Ubuntu 14.04 for publishing
+- `ubuntu_publish.sh` installs all required dependencies for Ubuntu 14.04 for publishing
-- `ubuntu_base.sh` install minimum dependencies required to run the published packages
+- `ubuntu_base.sh` installs minimum dependencies required to run the published packages

-## Scala publish
+## Scala publishing
-Currently Scala publish on Linux is fully supported on jenkins.
-The `scala/` folder contains all files needed to do the publish.
-Here is a breif instroduction of the files:
+Currently Scala publish on Linux is fully supported on Jenkins.
+The `scala/` folder contains all files needed for publishing.
+Here is a brief introduction of the files:

 - `build.sh` Main executable files to build the backend as well as scala package
 - `buildkey.py` Main file used to extract password from the system and configure the maven